Facts About The Mesosphere

 It is also the coldest of the five layers with its upper boundary, called the mesosphere, reaching temperatures as low as -90° Celsius (-130° Fahrenheit).
 This region is the coldest part of the planet's atmosphere.

-Temperatures drop as altitude increases in this space, unlike the stratosphere, which is characterized by temperature inversion (a rise in temperature as altitude increases.)
+Temperatures drop as altitude increases in this space, unlike the stratosphere, which is characterized by a temperature inversion (a rise in temperature as altitude increases.)

 "Mesosphere" is derived from the Greek word mesos sphaira, meaning "middle sphere."
 It is a very apt description since the mesosphere is situated in the middle of the five layers (with the troposphere and stratosphere below, and thermosphere and exosphere above it.)